allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - DataUtils - Utilities for I/O and data.
  - MessageUtils - Message and String utilities.
  - Log
-   - JCordLogger - Official Logger for JCord.
+   - Logger - Official Logger for JCord.
    - LogMode - The logger mode, used to filter logs for the JCordLogger.
    - LogLevel - The logger level, used to indicate the log types.